Krasnokutskyi arboretum: History

 In 1654, three years after the founding of Krasnokutsk, the Cossacks founded the male Cossack Peter and Paul Monastery on the site where the arboretum would later become.
 They excavated two ponds and an extensive network of caves and underground passageways.

 The monastery existed for more than a hundred years.
 The male Cossack Peter and Paul Monastery was closed by order of Catherine II.
 In 1768, she presented the monastery lands and buildings to Colonel Nazar Karazin for his services in the Russo-Turkish War of 1768–1774.

 The son of Nazar Karazin, Ivan Karazin founded the arboretum in 1793, allocating 17 hectares of land for it.
-Most authors, referring to the publications of Ivan son Ivan, believe that the Krasnokutskyi arboretum was established at the end of the 18th century.
+Most authors, referring to the publications of Ivan's son Ivan, believe that the Krasnokutskyi arboretum was established at the end of the 18th century.
 Although there are versions that the year of the foundation of the park is 1803.

 After the revolution of 1917, the park came under the ownership of the Kharkiv Regional Agricultural Research Station.

 The arboretum began to be revived in 1957.
 After the reorganization of the Krasnokutsk horticultural experimental station, which included the arboretum, its further restoration and expansion began.
 It received today's name – Krasnokutskyi arboretum.

-In 1993, the arboretum celebrated its 200th anniversary.